Skip to content

 Bikesecure

-Bikesecure is a paid service that provides customers with a reserved parking spot in a shelter that protects their bikes against theft, vandalism and bad weather.
+Bikesecure is a paid service that provides customers with a reserved parking spot in a shelter that protects their bikes against theft, vandalism, and bad weather.
 These shelters are secured with glass walls, a door, and 24‑hour video surveillance.

 Bikesecure parking spots are available at four OC Transpo stations: